August 2024

 The Novato Unified School District is committed to ensuring a safe community.
 NUSD believes all members of our community have the right to feel safe and protected, and we will respond to all student behavior that poses a potential risk to other students, staff and/or members of the community.

-In extreme cases when a child’s behavior poses a potential threat to their own or others’ well-being, the NUSD Student Threat Assessment Team (STAT) will be convened to investigate and take further steps to safeguard everyone.
+In extreme cases when a child’s behavior poses a potential threat to their own or others’ well-being, the NUSD Threat Assessment Team (TAT) will be convened to investigate and take further steps to safeguard everyone.
 The School Board has a policy BP/AR 0450 in place to support this manner of investigation.
 This letter serves as notification about this process.

 Threat and risk assessment is the framework for a systematic response to threatening behaviors in schools and in the community.
 Certain behaviors may require a heightened response beyond NUSD’s progressive discipline process.
-The general purpose of a STAT assessment is to assist in creating and maintaining an environment where students, staff, parents/guardians and other feel safe by reducing risk and by assist the student to receive the help needed, and to address the issues contributing to the high-risk behavior.
-The STAT members include NUSD administration, counseling and teachers, as well as representatives from community agencies who work with us to keep our schools and community safe.
+The general purpose of a TAT assessment is to assist in creating and maintaining an environment where students, staff, parents/guardians and other feel safe by reducing risk and by assist the student to receive the help needed, and to address the issues contributing to the high-risk behavior.
+The TAT members include NUSD administration, counseling and teachers, as well as representatives from community agencies who work with us to keep our schools and community safe.
 Student Resource Officers (SROs) are involved when appropriate.

-Parents and guardians will be notified if their child will be discussed through the Student Threat Assessment Team protocol.
+Parents and guardians will be notified if their child will be discussed through the Threat Assessment Team protocol.
 If parents/guardians cannot be reached, or if they choose not to provide consent, but a concern for safety still exists due to threatening behavior, the threat assessment may still proceed.
 Personal information shared throughout this process will respect and balance each individual’s right to privacy with the need to ensure the safety of all.

 As always, a child’s safety is our first priority.
-If you have any questions regarding the NUSD Student Threat Assessment Team protocol, please speak with your student’s principal.
+If you have any questions regarding the NUSD Threat Assessment Team protocol, please speak with your student’s principal.

 Sincerely,